-► The informed consent states that you may receive a minor rash within a few hours after administration of a drug.
+► The informed consent states that you may receive a minor rash within a few hour of using the pads.

-The rash was so severe, Leland was hospitalized and was unable to go to work.
+The rash was so severe, Leland was hospitalized and was unable to go to work because it turned out he was allergic to the gel used for the study.